SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/opsgenie.md

 ---
 id: opsgenie
+title: Webhook Connection for Opsgenie
+sidebar_label: Opsgenie
 ---

-# Webhook Connection for Opsgenie

-[Webhook
-connections](set-up-webhook-connections.md) rely on HTTP endpoints that tell Sumo Logic where to send data.
+[Webhook connections](set-up-webhook-connections.md) rely on HTTP endpoints that tell Sumo Logic where to send data.
 You can set up any number of connections.

 ## Sumo Logic to Opsgenie Integration